Microsoft/go/eng/doc/CrossPlatformCryptography.md

 # Cross-Platform Cryptography in Microsoft Go

-Cryptographic operations in Microsoft Go are delegated to the operating system (OS) libraries.
+Cryptographic operations in Microsoft Go are delegated to the operating system (OS) libraries in some conditions.
 This dependency has advantages:

 * Go apps benefit from OS reliability.
 Keeping cryptography libraries safe from vulnerabilities is a high priority for OS vendors.
 To do that, they provide updates that system administrators should be applying.
 * Go apps have access to FIPS-validated algorithms if the OS libraries are FIPS-validated.